 Robinson High School

-- Robinson High School's student population of 1,664 students has grown by 6% over five school years.
+Robinson High School's student population of 1,637 students has stayed relatively flat over five school years.

-- The teacher population of 87 teachers has declined by 5% over five school years.
+The teacher population of 90 teachers has stayed relatively flat over five school years.

 |Grades Offered||Grades 9-12|